CloudLabs-MCW/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The Set properties blade is displayed with fields populated with the values from the preceding table.](media/dataset_salesparquet_propertiesform.png "Dataset form")

 7. Now we will need to define the destination dataset for our data.
 In this case we will be storing sale data in our SQL Pool.
-Create a new dataset by expanding the **+** button on the **Data** blade and selecting **Dataset**.
+Create a new dataset by expanding the **+** button on the **Data** blade and selecting **Integration Dataset**.

 8. On the **New dataset** blade, with the **Azure** tab selected, enter **synapse** as a search term and select the **Azure Synapse Analytics (formerly SQL DW)** item.
 Select **Continue**.